wlillisdev/hiking-hub/README.md

 # Design
  - Theme
    - The Theme of the website was to build a bright and engaging hiking blog that had an easy user interface and the users could display their posts simply and elegantly.
    - Fonts were imported from google fonts, Roboto & Lato were chosen.
-These were picked as they were bold and simple and easy to read and complimented each other and the theme of the site.
+These were picked as they were bold, simple and easy to read and complimented each other and the theme of the site.

  - Data Model
    - Lucid Charts was used to design and visualise the models used in this project.